callenb/callenb.github.io/_posts/2021-04-18-jacob-and-hannah-solomons.md

 > a remarkable document of East European tolerance in the age of western intolerance, and a stunning testament to the achievement of Lithuanianness in the "Grand Duchy sense" of a confederation of peoples, cultures and religeons (not to be confused with the much later ethnocentric sense that rose in the spirit of modern nationalism)

 The Polish-Lithuanian Commonwealth was formed in 1569, reaching it's Golden Age in the early 17th century.
 By the middle of that century it was declining and most of Lithuania was occupied by Swedish or Russian armies.
-Eventually the Commonwealth was partitioned by the Russian Empire, Prussia and the Habsburg Monachy in 1772, 1792 and 1795.
+Eventually the Commonwealth was partitioned by the Russian Empire, Prussia and the Habsburg Monarchy in 1772, 1792 and 1795.
 The largest area of Lithuania became part of the Russian Empire and the rest ended up in Prussia.

 ## The arrival of Jews in Vishay